EscapeRoomsCommunity/escape_roomba/README.md

 ```
 (If you're not using direnv, set `$ESCAPE_ROOMBA_BOT_TOKEN` some other way.)
 To refresh direnv, `cd` out and back into this directory.
 Now you should be
-able to start `run_bot`, which should log an invite URL at startup:
+able to start `thread_bot`, which should log an invite URL at startup:

 ```
 09-11 11:51:17 root [INFO] Connected to Discord: